|Nutrition Facts (per serving)|

 Cook the salmon for about 4 minutes on each side or until the fish flakes easily, basting with the boiled marinade.

-To serve, spoon a little sauce on top of each fillet or steak and enjoy.
+To serve, spoon a little sauce on top of each fillet or steak.

 When a recipe calls for both citrus zest and juice, it is much easier to zest the fruit before cutting and juicing it.
 This way, you can hold the lemon, lime, or orange in your hand while zesting, and then cut and squeeze out the juice.